billythemusical/hacking-audio-hardware/docs/final_project.md

 ### How To Do It + Grading
 The Final Project is 30% of your final grade.
 Please submit two (2) seperate blog posts, which will each count for half of your Final Project grade:

-✔️ First post is your proposal plan
+✔️ **Due Dec 7th** - First post is your proposal plan
   - This will include any drawings or ideation processes, mood boards, inspiration, etc.
-  - A build of materials with links for sources and prices.
+  - This might also include build of materials with links for sources and prices...
-  - A basic plan of operations, i.e. first I will... and then... etc.
+  - .. and a basic plan of operations, i.e. first I will... and then... etc.

-✔️ Second post is documentation of the making of and final form of your final project
+✔️ **Due Dec 14th** - Second post is documentation of the making of and final form of your final project
   - Any incremental pictures or video showing the way points in the process that link to your original plan.
   - Note any changes or pivots that had to be made, mistakes that were fixed or not overcome, and future improvements, if any.
   - Pictures + a sample of audio or video with audio of the final product.